Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             This is the minimal number of reads should be mapped on TSS.
 Default is 0.0.
       --replicate_match REPLICATE_MATCH, -rm REPLICATE_MATCH
-                            The TSS candidates should be detected at least in the number of the replicates.
+                            This value is the minimal number of replicates that a TSS has to be detected.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATED.
-For assigning
+If different
-                            different --replicate_match to different conditions,
-                            please use comma to separate them.
-For example, 1_2,2_2,3_3 means number 1 and 2 condition assign 2 to --replicate_match, and number 3 condition assign 3 to --replcate_match.
-For assigning the same
+                            --replicate_match values need to be assigned to different conditions, please use comma to separate them.
+For example, 1_2,2_2,3_3.
+It means that --replicate_match is 2 in number 1 and number 2 conditions.
+In number 3 condition, --replcate_match is
-                            --replicate_match to all conditions, just assign like all_1 (all condition use 1 --replicate_match).
+                            3. For assigning the same --replicate_match to all conditions, just use like all_1 (--replicate_match is 1 in all conditions).
 Default is all_1.
       --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTR.
-It is for Primary and Secondary definition.
+It is for Primary and Secondary TSSs.
 Default is 300.
-      --lib LIB, -l LIB     The libraries of TEX+/- wig files for TSSpredator.
-The format is: wig_file_name:tex_treat_or_not(tex or notex
+      --lib LIB, -l LIB     The libraries of TEX+/- wig files.
+The format is: wig_file_name:TEX+/-(tex or notex):condition_id(intege
-                            ):condition_id(integer):replicate_id(alphabet):strand(
-                            + or -).
-For multiple wig files, please use comma to separate the wig files.
-For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
+                            r):replicate_id(alphabet):strand(+ or -).
+If multiple
+                            wig files need to be assigned, please use comma to separate the wig files.
+For example,
+                            wig1:tex:1:a:+,wig2:tex:1:a:-.
       --output_prefix OUTPUT_PREFIX, -p OUTPUT_PREFIX
                             The output prefix of all conditions.
-For multiple conditions, please use comma to separate them.
-For example, prefix_condition1,prefix_condition2.
+If multiple conditions need to be assigned, please use comma to separate them.
+For example,
+                            prefix_condition1,prefix_condition2.
       --merge_manual MERGE_MANUAL, -m MERGE_MANUAL
-                            If the gff file of manual checked TSS is provided, it will merge manual checked ones and predicted ones. please assign the path of gff file of manual checked TSS.
+                            If gff file of the manual checked TSS is provided, this function will merge manual checked ones and TSSpredator predicted ones. please assign the path of manual-checked TSS gff file.
-      --statistics, -s      Doing statistics for TSS candidates. it will store in statistics folder.
+      --statistics, -s      Doing statistics for TSS candidates. it will be stored in statistics folder.
 Default is False.
-      --validate_gene, -v   Using TSS candidates to validate genes in annotation file. it will store in statistics folder.
+      --validate_gene, -v   Using TSS candidates to validate genes in annotation file. it will be store in statistics folder.
 Default is False.
       --compute_program COMPUTE_PROGRAM, -t COMPUTE_PROGRAM
-                            The program for prediction (TSS or processing_site).
+                            Which feature you want to predict, please assign "TSS" or "processing_site".
 Default is TSS.
       --compare_transcript_assembly COMPARE_TRANSCRIPT_ASSEMBLY, -ta COMPARE_TRANSCRIPT_ASSEMBLY
-                            For comparing with transcriptome assembly, please
-                            assign the folder of gff file of transcript assembly.
+                            If the folder of transcript gff file is provided, this function will compare TSS and transcript to obtain the overlap information.
 Default is False.
       --fuzzy FUZZY, -fu FUZZY
+                            If --compare_transcript_assembly is provided, please
-                            The fuzzy for comparing TSS and transcript assembly.
+                            assign the fuzzy for comparing TSS and transcript assembly.
 Default is 5.
       --cluster CLUSTER, -c CLUSTER
+                            This value defines the maximal distance (nucleotides) between TSS candidates have to be clustered together.
-                            This number is for comparing manual detected TSS and prediced one.
-If the position between manual checked one and predicted one is smaller or equal than this value, It will only print one of them.
+                            If the distance between these multiple TSSs is smaller or equal to this value, only one of them will be printed out.
 Default is 2.
-      --length LENGTH, -le LENGTH
+      --partial_length PARTIAL_LENGTH, -le PARTIAL_LENGTH
-                            The length of genome for comparing between predicted one and manual checked one for statistics.
-For comparing whole genome, please don't use this function (Default).
+                            The genome length for comparing between predicted TSSs and manual checked TSSs.
+Please assign the genome length of your manual detected gff file.
+If you want to compare whole genome, please don't use this function (Default).
 The default is comparing whole genome.
       --re_check_orphan, -ro
-                            If the annotation file lacks information of gene or locus_tag, all TSSs will be assigned to orphan TSSs.
-                            The function can compare with CDS to classify the TSS.
+                            If there is no information of gene or locus_tag in genome annotation gff file, all TSSs will be assigned to orphan TSSs by TSSpredator.
+The function can compare TSSs with CDSs to classify the TSS correctly.
                             Default is False.
       --overlap_feature OVERLAP_FEATURE, -of OVERLAP_FEATURE
                             If processing site and TSS are overlap, you can keep "TSS" or "processing_site" or "both".
 Default is both.
       --reference_gff_folder REFERENCE_GFF_FOLDER, -rg REFERENCE_GFF_FOLDER
                             If --overlap_feature is "TSS" or "processing_site",
                             --reference_gff_folder need to be assigned.
-For
-                            running TSS, please assign the folder of processing site.
-For running processing_site, please assign the folder of TSS.
+For TSS, please assign the folder of processing site.
+For processing_site, please assign the folder of TSS.
 If --overlap_feature is "both", please don't use this function (Default).
-Default is None (for keep both).
+Default is None (keep both).
       --remove_low_expression REMOVE_LOW_EXPRESSION, -rl REMOVE_LOW_EXPRESSION
-                            If removing low expressed TSS/processing site is needed, please assign the file of manual checked gff file here.
-It will remove the low expressed ones based on comparison of manual checked ones.
-Please Be
-                            ATTENTION: this parameter may remove some True positive, too.
-So, please make sure you want to do it.
+                            If you want to remove low expressed TSS/processing site, please assign the file of manual-checked gff file here.
+This function will remove the low expressed ones based on comparison of manual-checked ones and predicted ones.
+BE CRAEFUL: This function may remove some True positives as sell.
+Please make sure you want to do it.

-- Output files
+- **Output files**

+The results of TSS are stored in ``$ANNOgesic/output/TSS``, and the rsults of processing site are stored in ``$ANNOgesic/output/processing_site``.

-The output files will be stored in ``$ANNOgesic/output/TSS``.
+The output folder is following:

-``MasterTables``: The MasterTable from `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
+**MasterTables:** MasterTable from `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.

-``statistics``: Statistics files.
+**statistics:** Statistic files.

-The output files of processing sites are similar.
-Just replace ``TSS`` to ``processing_site`` like ``$ANNOgesic/output/processing_site``.
+	**Venn Figure of TSS types:** Filename is ``TSS_venn_$STRAINNAME.png``.

+	**TSS types with corresponding amounts:** Table is ``stat_TSS_class_$STRAINNAME.csv``, and Figure is ``TSS_class_$STRAINNAME.png``.

+	**Conditions with corresponding amounts:** ``stat_TSS_libs_$STRAINNAME.csv`` stores all combination of Conditions with corresponding amounts.
+	``TSSstatistics.tsv`` stores the number of TSS which can be detected or missing in each condition.

+	**Comparing TSS with other features:** ``stat_compare_TSS_transcript_$STRAINNAME.csv`` is for comparing TSSs with transcripts.
+	``stat_gene_vali_$STRAINNAME.csv`` is for comparing TSS with genome annotations.

+	**Comparing manual detected TSS and predicted TSS:** In ``stat_compare_TSSpredator_manual_$STRAINNAME.csv``, the accuracy of TSS prediction can be found.

-``configs``: The configuration files for running TSSpredator.
+**configs**: Configuration files for running TSSpredator.

-``gffs``: The gff files of TSSs.

-There are some useful tags in the attributes of gff files:
+**gffs**: Output gff files of TSSs.
+Some useful information can be found in the tags of the attributes within the TSS gff file.
+Based on this information, we can know the details of the specific TSS.
+The tags are as following:

-``method``: The TSSs are from manual detection or `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
+	**method:** Stores the information that this TSS is detected by manual detection or `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.

-``type``: The type of TSSs.
+	**type:** TSS type of this TSS.
 It could be Primary, Secondary, Internal, Antisense or Orphan.

-``utr_length``: The length of UTR.
+	**utr_length:** UTR length of this TSS.

-``associated_gene``: Which genes are associated with this TSS.
+	**associated_gene**: Which genes are associated with this TSS.

-``Parent``: Which transcript are associated with this TSS, if user has compared with transcript.
+	**Parent:** Presents the parent transcripts of this TSS, if the user has compared TSS with the transcript.

+	**libs:** Shows in which libraries the TSS can be detected.

-If the comparison between TSSs and genome annotation files is done, the tag - ``start_TSS`` will appear in the gff files of genome annotation.
-It represents the TSSs which associates with the CDS/tRNA/rRNA.
+Once the comparison between TSSs and genome annotation files is done, a tag will also be generated in the genome annotation gff file.

+	**start_TSS:** Represents which TSSs are associated with this CDS/tRNA/rRNA.

-If the comparison between TSSs and transcripts is done, the tag - ``associated_tss`` will appear in the gff files of transcript.
-It will show the associated TSSs which is in the transcript.
+As soon as the comparison between TSSs and transcripts is done, a tag will also be generated in the transcript gff file.

+	**associated_tss:** Shows which TSSs are located on the transcript.

 transcript_assembly
 -------------------

-``transcript_assembly`` will detect transcripts based on the coverage.
+``transcript_assembly`` can detect transcripts based on the coverage.
+Most of the transcript assembly tools are cfocus on the assembly of eukaryotic transcript.
+Due to this, we compiled several proved heuristics to detect transcripts based on the nucleotide coverage data, given gene annotations and several parameters that can be set by the user.

-For importing the information of libraries, please refer to the section of ``The format of libraries for import to ANNOgesic``.
+For importing the information about libraries, please refer to section of ``The format of libraries for import to ANNOgesic``.

-- Pre-required tools and files
+- **Required files**

-Wiggle files of fragmented libraries or TEX+/- treated libraries.
+**Wiggle files of fragmented libraries or TEX+/- treated libraries:** For importing the information about libraries, please check the section
+``The format of libraries for import to ANNOgesic``.

+- **Optional input files**

-If user wants to compare transcripts with TSSs, it requires ``.gff`` files of TSSs.
+**TSS gff file:** If the user wants to compare transcripts with TSSs, TSS gff file is required.

-If user wants to compare transcripts with genome anntation, it requires ``.gff`` files of genomes.
+**Genome anntation gff file:** If the user wants to compare transcripts with genome anntation, genome annotation gff file is required.
+Based on the comparison, the performance of ``transcript_assembly`` can be improved.

-- Arguments
+- **Arguments**

 ::